 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

 Toxic and deficiency optic neuropathies are fairly uncommon in the United States.
-They are usually the result of drug toxicity.
 Due to the effects of these conditions on mitochondria and cellular energy production, these entities share many signs and symptoms.
-Awareness of the hallmark findings of these entities as well as an increased index of suspicion in patients with chronic disease will assist the clinician with diagnosis.
+Awareness of the hallmark findings as well as an increased index of suspicion in patients with chronic disease will assist the clinician with diagnosis.

-• Toxic or nutritional optic neuropathy is classically characterized by gradual painless progressive vision loss, bilateral central or cecocentral scotomas, marked dyschromatopsia, loss of high spatial frequency contrast sensitivity, temporal pallor, and loss of papillomacular bundle.
+• Toxic and nutritional optic neuropathies are classically characterized by gradual painless progressive vision loss, bilateral central or cecocentral scotomas, marked dyschromatopsia, loss of high spatial frequency contrast sensitivity, temporal pallor, and the loss of papillomacular bundle.

-• Many toxic and nutritional optic neuropathies selectively affect the papillomacular bundle due to a common underlying mitochondrial pathway.
+• Many toxic and nutritional optic neuropathies selectively affect the papillomacular bundle due to damage to mitochondrial pathway.

 • A thorough history of medication use, toxic exposure, substance abuse, dietary deficiency, past surgeries, family history, and peripheral neurologic symptoms should be documented.